bepetersn/static-mail/README.md

     {% endblock %}
 ```

-# How does it work?

-Here the name we provided is associated with a subject, fallback text for if the
-HTML doesn't display, and the HTML email itself.
-Notice the templating language
+The name we provided is referencing a file with a `.msg` extension.
+It is associated with a subject, fallback body for if the HTML doesn't display, and the HTML email itself.

-at use: this is [Jinja2](http://jinja.pocoo.org/)'s syntax.
-The values we passed
-in earlier as `context` get dynamically evaluated for each of these items.
+Notice the templating language at use: this is [Jinja2](http://jinja.pocoo.org/)'s syntax.
+The values we passed in earlier as `context` get dynamically evaluated for each of these items.

 The logic of `send_email_by_name` is simple.
-It looks in the `MESSAGE_DIR`,
-defined in the configuration object, for files ending in `.msg`.
-The `subject`,
-`body`, and `HTML` templates are taken from this file, and are all evaluated
+It looks in the `MESSAGE_DIR`, defined in the configuration object, for files ending in `.msg`.
+The `subject`, `body`, and `HTML` templates are taken from this file, and are all evaluated
 with the same context.

 The templates support all of Jinja2's features, up to and including inheritance.
 If you want to use a base template, just put it in the same directory as
 the emails.

-In case you were wondering, the syntax of the `.msg` files is a subclass of
-the .INI style, minus the need for sections.
-Keep in mind that lines that start
-a new key-value pair can't have any whitespace before the key.
-Other than that,
-go crazy with it.
+In case you were wondering, the syntax of the `.msg` files is a subclass of the .INI style, minus the need for sections.
+Keep in mind that lines that start a new key-value pair can't have any whitespace before the key.
+Other than that, go crazy with it.

-# Future
+### Future

-I was thinking of adding support for a `markdown` key to support that format,
-or possibly others, besides `subject`, `body`, and `text`.
+I was thinking of adding support for a `markdown` key to support that format, or possibly others, besides `subject`, `body`, and `text`.
 I also was
 considering dropping the need for `body` at all, if you don't want it.